International Swimming League: Invasion of Ukraine and cancellation

-With the vast majority of the ISL's $20 million annual funding coming from Ukrainian billionaire and businessman Konstantin Grigorishin, the 2022 Russian Invasion of Ukraine has caused the league to struggle even further in its finances.
+With the vast majority of the ISL's $20 million annual funding coming from Ukrainian billionaire and businessman Konstantin Grigorishin, the 2022 Russian invasion of Ukraine has caused the league to struggle even further in its finances.
 On 28 February, just days after the Russian invasion began, the ISL failed to pay its athletes due to being unable to remove funds from within Ukraine.
 On 27 March 2022, the ISL released a statement with the decision to cancel its 4th season of 2022, slated to start in July with a planned 24 competitions and $13 million prize pool for athletes.
 The statement makes no mention of funding, though explicitly states support for the Ukrainian effort.
+However, the return is deemed unlikely.

 Format

-ISL Season
+ISL season

 The season is split into a regular championship and a final.
 In the regular championship clubs earn points from participating in matches according to the following principles: 4 points for 1st place in the match, 3 for 2nd, 2 for 3rd and 1 for 4th.
 After all of the championship matches, the 4 clubs with the highest number of points advance to the final, where the winner of the league (the ISL Champions) are determined.
 Each club can have a maximum roster of 32 athletes.
-At each match 28 of these are permitted to compete - 12 men and 12 women can swim individual races, while 2 men and 2 women can be used as "relay only" athletes.
+At each match 28 of these are permitted to compete – 12 men and 12 women can swim individual races, while 2 men and 2 women can be used as "relay only" athletes.